Conquering Type 2 Diabetes While Training For a Triathlon

 Shoutout to a member of the type 2 community, Dex Geralds!
 We’ve never met in person but thank you for the inspiration over the years.

 Also a huge shoutout to my mother, Sandhya Mendonca, for being my rock, and being my mother and father since 2009 (when my father passed away).
-She’s my #1 motivator in whatever I do, to give it 200%, and she has always encouraged me to pursue whatever I’ve wanted to.
+She’s my #1 motivator in whatever I do, to give it 200 percent, and she has always encouraged me to pursue whatever I’ve wanted to.

 YOU ARE NOT ALONE.
 JOIN THE BT2 COMMUNITY!